 MHBC partners with the businesses of Edgewood Ave. to participate in the Murray Hill-O-Ween event on the Saturday before Halloween from 4p-7p.
 Come see us in the KIDS ZONE at Antisdale St. & Edgewood Ave.
 There will be FREE bounce houses, games, crafts and candy for all pre-school through elementary age children.
 In the past, MHC has hosted our annual October 31st Fall Festival for the community.
 In 2019, we felt the leading to participate and reach even more families with Murray Hill-O-Ween.
 There's no pressure at any event we host or sponsor- we don't hand out tracts or ambush people with our beliefs - we simply want to enjoy Halloween with our neighbors in a safe environment.

 Let's face it - our local elementary school, Ruth N. Upson, has some income-challenged families.
 While Title I provides food for these children during schooldays, they often don't know what they'll get over the weekends.
 So, we have shoppers that look for the best deals and buy food to send home.
 While the identities of the children are held confidential, we are able to send 20 students home with food every weekend during the school year.
-If you'd like to get involved in this ministry, contact Jay Stuckey and ask her how you can get plugged in.
+If you'd like to get involved in this ministry, contact Jay Stuckey and ask him how you can get plugged in.